- Tenant to Landlord (End of Lease) [.pdf] – notice is required at least 30 days prior to the end of a fixed-term lease in Texas.

-Read further to learn more about the residential lease termination process in Texas and how many days notice are required in which situations.
+Read further to learn more about notice requirements and the residential lease termination process in Texas.

 What is a Lease Termination Notice?